pingcap/docs/tidb-cloud/naming-conventions-for-data-import.md

 The Data Import feature in TiDB Cloud supports the following file formats: CSV, Parquet, Aurora Snapshot, and SQL.
 To make sure that data can be imported successfully, note the following:

-- The data files and the schema files for building the database and tables must conform to the naming conventions.
-- If you can not provide the schema file for building the database, TiDB Cloud will create a target database for you according to the default configuration.
-- If you can not provide the schema file for building tables, you need to create the target tables in TiDB Cloud in advance.
+- Prepare the SQL file for creating the target database (optional) and the SQL file for creating the target table that conform to the naming conventions.
+If the SQL file for creating the target table is not provided, you need to create the corresponding table manually in the target database in advance.
-- If you can not provide data files with the required file names, you can modify the file pattern to perform the import task.
-Otherwise, TiDB Cloud can not scan the files you want to import.
+- Prepare a data file that conforms to the naming conventions for importing data.
+If the data file name cannot meet the requirements, it is recommended to use the file pattern to perform the import task.
+Otherwise, the import task can not scan the data files you need to import.

 ## Naming conventions for data files and schema files